 Kick volleyball or the more familiar name, Sepak takraw, is mostly played in Southeast Asia in nations like Indonesia, Singapore, Malaysia, the Philippines and Thailand.
 The sport often goes by a different name.
 A similar sport to footvolley, the standout feature is the use of a rattan ball and players are only allowed to use their feet, knees, chest and head to touch the ball.
-Rattan is the name for roughly 600 species of old-world climbing palms.
-Sepak takraw literally means ‘to kick a ball’.
 Evidence of the sport being played goes as far back as the 1400s.
 The Malacca Sultanate of Malaysia was a Malay sultanate located in what is better known today as the state of Malacca.
 From there the game spread to other parts of Southeast Asia, especially Indonesia and the Philippines.
 Some historians also believe the game evolved from the early Chinese military exercise named cuju.
 The idea was to keep a feathered shuttlecock airborne by kicking it back and forth between two people.
 The object was eventually replaced by balls made of woven strips of rattan.

-The early versions of sepak takraw involved displays of skill with the objective to exercise the body, improve a person’s dexterity and loosen the limbs after a long period of sitting down.
+The early versions of sepak takraw involved displays of skill with the objective of exercising the body, improving a person’s dexterity and loosening the limbs after a long period of sitting down.
 These were more cooperative displays and much less of a competition.
 By the 1940s a net was added to the game and rules were introduced, and the sport became officially known as sepak takraw.
 The International Sepaktakraw Federation (ISTAF) is the world governing body and was established in 1988.
-As with all sports, ISTAF has an objective to grow the popularity and involvement around the world, with the goal to be recognised by the International Olympic Committee.
+As with all sports, ISTAF has an objective to grow its popularity and involvement around the world, with the goal of being recognised by the International Olympic Committee.
 Apart from promoting the sport, ISTAF is also responsible for managing the major international tournaments.
 These include the SuperSeries, World Cup and the World Championship.